Tip-in by Ryan lifts Senators over Bruins 4-3 in overtime (Apr 17, 2017) | FOX Sports

 BOSTON (AP) The Ottawa Senators needed a late rally in Game 2 to tie up their Eastern Conference quarterfinal matchup with the Boston Bruins.

-Just over a minute after Bruins center Riley Nash received a 2-minute penalty for roughing Ryan, Ryan got free in the zone, tapping it in on assists by Kyle Turris and Erik Karlsson.
+Just over a minute after Bruins center Riley Nash received a two-minute penalty for roughing Ryan, Ryan got free in the zone, tapping the puck in on assists by Kyle Turris and Erik Karlsson.
 Mike Hoffman added two goals for Ottawa, with Derick Brassard scoring the other.
 Craig Anderson finished with 17 saves.

 ”I always say that you make your money during the season, but you make your reputation in the playoffs, and right now he’s showing everybody that he’s a gamer,” Senators coach Guy Boucher said of Ryan.